 How to use GETPIVOTDATA

-In Columns E through I we have fictitious data on United States naval expenses.
+When you open the sample spreadsheet, you'll see that in Columns E through I, we have fictitious data on United States naval expenses.
 Each row contains information on a payment for the vendor, including type of expense, amount of payment, date of payment and year of payment.

-To summarize this data in a bill of material (BOM), we use a pivot table with Row Fields, Year and Vendor, and Column field, Type of Expense.
-We find, for example, from cell P22 that Cher was paid $257,029,865 in 2019.
+To summarize this data in a bill of material (BOM), we created a pivot table with Row Fields, Year and Vendor, and Column field, Type of Expense.
+You'll see from cell P22 that Cher was paid $257,029,865 in 2019.

-Suppose we want to extract payments for any year to Cher, Katy, and the Boss for missiles, warranty and radar.
-GETPIVOTDATA comes to the rescue.
+Suppose we want to extract payments for any year to Cher, Katy, and the Boss for missiles, warranties and radar.
+Trying to find that data individually would take a pretty long time, but GETPIVOTDATA comes to the rescue.
 To start our GETPIVOTDATA exercise, go to a blank cell such as Q12 and point to cell P22.
 You will see the following formula:

 =GETPIVOTDATA("Amount",$L$18,"Vendor","Cher","Type of expense","missiles","Year",2019).